 From China to Istanbul, through Central Asia, Iran and the Caucasus

-While rushing through from East to West, Tom Coote meets, befriends and argues with an epic range of characters: from soldiers and monks, to pilgrims, travellers and modern day silk road traders.
+While rushing through from East to West, Tom Coote meets, befriends, and argues with an epic range of characters: from soldiers and monks to pilgrims, travelers, and modern-day silk road traders.
 All are striving for something more and most dream of being somewhere else.